 - 1 acai packet

-- 2 tbsp almond milk or milk of choice
+- 2 tablespoon almond milk or milk of choice

 - Place all ingredients into a blender and pulse.
-Start with the 2 tbsp liquid, but if everything seems to be getting stuck in the blender, add more liquid 1 tbsp at a time.
-You don’t want to add too much liquid because you want it to be thick enough to eat with a spoon!
+Start with the 2 tablespoon liquid, but if everything seems to be getting stuck in the blender, add more liquid 1 tablespoon at a time.
+You don't want to add too much liquid because you want it to be thick enough to eat with a spoon!

 - Pour mixture into a bowl, top it with your choice of toppings and enjoy!

 Unfortunately, I live int he middle-of-nowhere so acai bowls are just not a thing I could ever buy here - so making it is my option!
 When it looks this good, though, I can't imagine it could get much better!

 Acai bowls areeeee still a fairly new thing, but if you're able to find acai packets at one of the groceries stores and/or order them online, do it!
 They're super thick and my go-to when I wake up craving something sweet for breakfast.

 This acai bowl is almost too pretty to eat!
 Almost... 🙂